Xelofan/epic-games-eos-blocklist/README.md

 - DNS Blocklists
 - Add blocklist
 - Add a custom list
-- Enter a name in the upper textfield (i.e.: EOS Blocklist) & paste this (`https://gitlab.com/Xelofan/epic-games-eos-blocklist/-/raw/main/eos-blocklist.txt`) in the lower field
+- Enter a name in the upper textfield (i.e.: EOS Blocklist) & paste this (`https://raw.githubusercontent.com/Xelofan/epic-games-eos-blocklist/main/eos-blocklist.txt`) in the lower field
-- Profit
+- Done

 _*I am not affiliated in any way with the people created the guide._